Are My Seats In The Sun Or In The Shade?

-Call it “San Diego Problems” – while some Padres fans can’t wait to take off their shirt and bask in San Diego’s succulent rays of Vitamin D, others prefer to avoid the sun rather than roasting like a hot dog.
+Call it “San Diego Problems” – while some fans at Padres games can’t wait to take off their shirt and bask in San Diego’s succulent rays of Vitamin D, others prefer to avoid the sun rather than roasting like a hot dog.
 Petco Park has some sections that get more shade than others, and in San Diego it is sunny almost every day, so here’s some help to know which places to sit if you are looking to avoid the sun or shade.

 The best bet for the Padres tickets for seats in the shade: Toyota Terrace.

-For early day games in particular, the Padres’ 1st base side gets hit hard.
+in particular, which begin around 1pm, the Padres’ 1st base side gets hit hard.
 In the upper deck, the odd section numbers are more likely to be in the sun, particularly past the luxury tower (315-327) than than even numbered sections (316-328) .
 The lower row you are sitting in any section, the more likely you are to catch full sun exposure.

 For orientation, home plate faces North.
 So the sun rises on the 1st base side (East) and sets on the left field, 3rd base side (West).
 Use this as a guide to establish the relative position of the sun throughout the day.
 The sunset time varies throughout the season.
 It sets at 7pm on opening day, 8pm at midseason, and as early as 6:30 by the time playoffs begin.

-Petco Park Insider is a guide to help fans enjoy events and baseball games in downtown San Diego.
-Join the conversation on Twitter @PetcoParkSD or contact us about information posted on this website.
-For questions about tickets and stadium experiences, call 619–795–5000 or contact the Padres.
+Make the most of events and baseball games at San Diego's Petco Park.
+Join the conversation (@PetcoParkSD) or contact us about info posted on this website.
+For tickets and stadium experience inquiries, contact the Padres at 619–795–5000.